Learn more about reduced rate ketamine couple therapy packages

 Do any of these feel familiar?

-• You dread going home at the end of the day because you don’t want to fight with your partner again.
+• You dread going home because you don’t want to fight with your partner again.
 You try to avoid them and the “silent treatment” and disconnection gives you anxiety.

-• You and your partner want to commit to one another and maybe even get married.
-You think you’ve got a good thing going.
-Yet, you’d like to do some pre-commitment counseling just to shore up what you have, learn some new ways to relating, and have some conversations you haven’t had yet about sensitive topics.
+• You and your partner may want to get married.
+You’d like to do some pre-commitment counseling just to shore up what you have, learn some new ways to relating, and have some conversations you haven’t had yet about sensitive topics.

-• You’ve been having a secret affair that your spouse has discovered.
-You’re both devastated!
-You’re afraid it’s over.
+• You or your spouse has had a secret affair.
+You’re both devastated and afraid it’s over.
 You didn’t want to hurt your partner and aren’t sure you can ever repair your relationship.

 • Your partner and you have differences in your sexual needs, tastes, and desires.
 One of you feels rejected from always asking, but not receiving.
 The other feels guilty for not wanting to be more sexual.
 You don’t know if you can continue this way.